 Steven M. Charney is the Chairman of the firm and is regarded as one of the foremost construction lawyers in the United States of America.
 Mr. Charney’s practice includes ongoing representation of contractors that are among the top ten as reported by Engineering News Record.
 Mr. Charney’s background couples extensive academic and hands-on experience in the construction industry with decades of experience in litigating for and providing legal counsel to contractors and developers.

-“Practicing law within the construction industry has become an incredibly complex enterprise—one that requires a highly focused understanding the unique needs of each client.
+“Practicing law within the construction industry has become an incredibly complex enterprise—one that requires a highly focused understanding of the unique needs of each client.
 This depth of understanding is the most critical aspect of our business.”

 Throughout Mr. Charney’s career, he has handled numerous construction related disputes, in court, arbitration or in alternative dispute forums.
 Mr. Charney frequently handles multimillion-dollar delay, lien, default, equitable adjustment, termination and construction and design defect matters.
 Mr. Charney’s experience includes the representation of contractors and owners in connection with some of the most prominent projects built throughout the United States.
 He represented the developer of the largest private building construction project ever to take place in New York City and represented contractors and design/builders in connection with numerous professional sports facilities (such as the Arthur Ashe tennis stadium and several National Football League and Major League Baseball stadiums).
 Mr. Charney led the Associated General Contractors of America to establish a task force to study mold related issues, and then vice-chaired that task force as it drafted the industry’s first guide to understanding this problem.

 In 2018, Mr. Charney was invited to join the faculty of Columbia University, where he will serve as an Adjunct Professor in both the College of Engineering and College of Law.

 Before joining Peckar & Abramson, Mr. Charney served as Eastern Division Counsel for Turner Construction Company.
 Mr. Charney was employed by Turner Construction Company for nearly a decade, prior to entering private legal practice, and served in a number of operations related roles, including field superintendent, cost and scheduling engineer, and manager of litigation and claims, before serving as counsel.